 Modern construction methods and materials vary depending on the expected rates of usage and environmental requirements.

-Earthwork is a major part of the process of road building, excavation and material movements, allowing the way to lay the base layer of loose crushed stone and sand to a depth capable of absorbing traffic loads whilst keeping the underlying subgrade from movement.
+Earthwork is a major part of the process of road building, www.johnhanlon.com excavation equipment and material processing machinery, allowing the way to lay the base layer of loose crushed stone and sand to a depth capable of absorbing traffic loads whilst keeping the underlying subgrade from movement.

 Commonly a bound base course is laid over the loose layer.
 Lime, cement or bitumen are the commonest used in binding.